JGCRI/gcam-doc/dev-guide/rapid_parse.md

   - [The generic Factory and no argument constructors](#the-generic-factory-and-no-argument-constructors)

 ## Background
-We have been using the Xerces C++ XML parser to parse the XML inputs for GCAM for as long as I recall.
+We have been using the Xerces C++ XML parser to parse the XML inputs for GCAM for quite a long time.
 It is widely considered stable, mature, and the most complete XML parsing library for C++.
 Providing for and adhering to all of the W3C XML standards, most of which we do not actually take advantage of in GCAM.

 GCAM uses the DOM or "Document Object Model" method of parsing XML which translates the XML tags and attributes to corresponding C++ structures which can be examined, modified, or traversed in any way a user sees fit.
 Xerces / the W3C standard also provides the alternative SAX, or Streaming API for XML, where the idea is the parser will notify you when it reads the next element, attribute, close element, etc and you handle these tags as they come up.
 Such a method _seemed_ like a much better approach for what GCAM needed (more on that in a bit).

 To actually translate the DOM XML into GCAM structures each GCAM "CONTAINER" implements the `IParsable` interface which is basically just the `XMLParse` method that takes a DOM node which represents that class.
 For instance the `Resource` object will get the `<resource name="coal">` element.
 That class will then check the node attributes and loop over the child nodes to parse it's member variables.
 Overall the structure of the `XMLParse` methods is pretty straightforward `if(nodeName == "price")` then set `mPrice` to those values.
 We have a number of utility methods in `XMLHelper` to deal with parsing a "CONTAINER" or "ARRAY" with certain built in _features_ such as `nocreate` or `fillout`.
 Although this code is relatively straightforward it is scattered through out GCAM in hundreds of classes, thus a road block to switching XML parse methods or libraries.

 ### Is switching XML parse method / libraries even worth it?
-To answer this question I set up some simple standalone experiment: use the XML library to "inspect" every single XML element and attribute and just run that over the largest XML file we currently handle `all_aglu_emissions_IRR_MGMT.xml` which currently is just over 300 MB in size.
-I decided to test the current Xerces DOM parsing, and compare it to SAX which I _thought_ would be significantly faster.
+To answer this question we set up some simple standalone experiment: use the XML library to "inspect" every single XML element and attribute and just run that over the largest XML file we currently handle `all_aglu_emissions_IRR_MGMT.xml` which currently is just over 300 MB in size.
+We test the current Xerces DOM parsing, and compare it to SAX which we _thought_ would be significantly faster.
 In the Table below you can see that was not the case.
-At this point I decided to search for alternatives which may be out there and found this really good [Stack Overflow discussion of C++ XML Parsers](https://stackoverflow.com/questions/9387610/what-xml-parser-should-i-use-in-c) which points out if you are looking for blazing speed and are willing to compromise on features `rapidxml` is your library.
+Thus a search for alternatives which may be out there seemed necessary and found this really good [Stack Overflow discussion of C++ XML Parsers](https://stackoverflow.com/questions/9387610/what-xml-parser-should-i-use-in-c) which points out: if you are looking for blazing speed and are willing to compromise on features `rapidxml` is your library.

 | test |  time    | memory |
 | ---- |  ----    | ------ |